 Compare Insurance Quotes

-About the Greek Catholic Union
+About the Greek Catholic Union of the USA

 The Greek Catholic Union was formed in Wilkes-Barre, PA in 1892, bringing together 14 lodges connected to the Greek Catholic Church.
 The Union was created with the purpose of providing financial protection to members of the church who could not obtain life insurance, many of whom worked in dangerous occupations, providing support in the event of injury or death.